 Analyze your script drafts to identity areas of strength and opportunities for improvement

 Engage in focused rewriting as part of a larger revision plan

 Hone your premise and further develop characters, conflicts, and craft elements like dialogue and scenework

 About this course:

-This course is held via video teleconference.
-Instructors use Zoom to offer live class meetings at the designated class meeting time.
+This course meets in person at the designated class meeting time and location.
 Students must be present at the course meeting time as each student’s final grade may include scores for participation.

 Please inform your instructor if you will miss a class meeting.
 You are responsible for any class information you missed.
 We suggest you arrange with a fellow classmate to share their notes when feasible.